US hits 4 million Covid-19 vaccine doses in a day for a new record - KRDO

 US hits 4 million Covid-19 vaccine doses in a day for a new record

-More than 4 million doses of the coronavirus vaccine were administered in the past 24 hours, setting a new record and bringing the seven-day average over 3 million a day, the US Centers for Disease Control and Prevention reported Saturday.
+More than 4 million doses of the coronavirus vaccine were reported administered in the past 24 hours, setting a new record and bringing the seven-day average to more than 3 million a day, the US Centers for Disease Control and Prevention reported Saturday.

-Dr. Cyrus Shahpar, Covid-19 Data Director at the White House, celebrated with a tweet early Saturday afternoon.
+Dr. Cyrus Shahpar, the Covid-19 data director at the White House, celebrated with a tweet early Saturday afternoon.

 “Wow a record reporting day!! +4.08M doses reported administered over the total yesterday,” Shahpar wrote.